WilliamMarti/CCNA/CCNA/Wireless/Wireless Security.md

 WLC *passwords* can be in ASCII or HEX

-ASII must be at least 8 characters long
+ASCII must be at least 8 characters long